 The server is then used to send out spam to massive email lists.
 This wil damage your site’s reputation with search engines and trigger them to block your IP address, rendering your site virtually non-existent in search results. hacks can remain dormant for a long time, while the hacker infects other websites and builds an army of exploited servers, referred to as “botnets.”

 Hackers use infected servers to perform a Distributed Denial of Service (DDoS) attack on other networks.
-Botnets can a swarm of spambots, infect other sites, setup phishing, or facilitate DDoS attacks.
+Botnets send out a swarm of spambots, to infect other sites, setup phishing, and/or facilitate DDoS attacks.
 This type of attack aims to seize control of multiple services, which is easily accomplished with a botnet.

 Common Website Maintenance Tasks: